Frequently* Asked Questions * or at least occasionally!

 Why do all this with an RV?
 Isn’t that expensive?
 Isn’t that restrictive?

 When traveling for one or two weeks if you are going great distances the RV is often more expensive - still has nice benefits.
 However, going for two or three months, there is no contest.
-Besides the initial cost, some of which you will recover, campgrounds range from free to National Park sites that are very reasonable to commercial sites that range from 35 to 80.
-Also the ability to be in the park for late evening and early morning photos is valuable.
+Besides the initial cost, some of which you will recover, campgrounds scale from free, like a Walmart of BLM site to National or State Park sites that are very reasonable to commercial sites that range from 35 to 100.
+Also the ability to be in the National Park for late evening and early morning photos is valuable.
 Plus you can eat your own food and sleep in your own bed.
 Priceless.

 What is your favorite park?